Toys for girls and boys through community efforts

 AVON PARK — Many children will have new toys thanks to the efforts of Highlands Ridge residents and volunteers from the Church Service Center.

-Parents and children stopped by Our Lady of Grace Catholic Church Thursday morning to get a welcome and free toys.
+Parents and children stopped by Our Lady of Grace Catholic Church Thursday morning, Dec.
+19, to get a welcome and free toys.

 Church Service Center Director John Jeffo said it’s a big effort every year at Highlands Ridge.
 The residents work on it all year long and this year they wrapped up 350 toys.